CategoriesBanners Business Cards Flyers Labels Stickers Carbonless Forms

 Postcards can also become collectibles, especially vintage ones made in the early 1900s.
 Therefore, come up with a unique marketing strategy by rolling out specially designed postcards to be sold as a collector’s item.
 Boost the value of the postcards if people are able to complete the entire set.
 You can reward people with a free product from you if they are able to complete the cards and present it to your store.

 You can also tie in with thrift shops related to your business and ask them to display your postcards.
-This allows you to reach out a different market segment or an untapped customer based on your industry and increase your brand visibility.
+This allows you to reach out to a different market segment or an untapped customer based on your industry and increase your brand visibility.